Dietrich von Saucken: World War II

-Saucken took part in Battle of France, Balkan Campaign, Operation Barbarossa as commander of a motorised brigade of the 4th Panzer Division.
+Saucken took part in the Battle of France, Balkan Campaign, and Operation Barbarossa as commander of a motorised brigade of the 4th Panzer Division.
 He was promoted to Generalmajor on 1 January 1942 and appointed divisional commander during the Battle of Moscow.
 He was wounded and thereafter spent several months in the hospital.
 He was awarded the Knight's Cross of the Iron Cross on 6 January and was appointed commandant of the School for Mobile Troops (Schule für Schnelle Truppen).
-On 1 April 1943 he was promoted to Generalleutnant; in June he returned to the 4th Panzer Division, which he commanded during the Battle of Kursk.
+On 1 April 1943, he was promoted to Generalleutnant; in June, he returned to the 4th Panzer Division, which he commanded during the Battle of Kursk.

 Saucken became acting commander of the III Panzer Corps in late June 1944.
 He received both the Knight's Cross of the Iron Cross with Oak Leaves and the Knight's Cross of the Iron Cross with Oak Leaves and Swords in 1944.

-In June and July, Saucken formed Kampfgruppe von Saucken (Battlegroup von Saucken) an ad hoc unit composed of the remnants of several units that had been destroyed in the Soviet Operation Bagration against the Army Group Centre.
-Composed mainly of elements of the 5th Panzer Division, 170th Infantry Division and the 505th Heavy Panzer Battalion, the battlegroup was later designated the XXXIX Panzer Corps.
+In June and July, Saucken formed Kampfgruppe von Saucken (Battlegroup von Saucken), an ad hoc unit composed of the remnants of several units destroyed during the Soviet Operation Bagration against the Army Group Centre.
+Composed mainly of elements of the 5th Panzer Division, 170th Infantry Division, and the 505th Heavy Panzer Battalion, the battlegroup was later designated the XXXIX Panzer Corps.
 During the Soviet Minsk Offensive, it temporarily maintained an escape route across the Berezina River for retreating German soldiers.

 Saucken left the XXXIX Panzer Corps in late September 1944, when he took command of the forming Panzerkorps Großdeutschland.
 The still incomplete corps was divided when half of it, including Saucken, was ordered eastward to stop the Vistula–Oder Offensive.
 He led the corps until February 1945, when he was removed from his position and placed in the Führerreserve by Heinz Guderian, the Chief of Staff of the Army at the OKH.

 A month later, Saucken commanded the 2nd Army in Prussia and provided logistical support to the Evacuation of East Prussia.
 In April, his army was renamed to Army East Prussia.

 On 8 May, the VE day, Saucken received notice that he had been awarded the Knight's Cross with Oak leaves, Swords, and Diamonds, making him the last of 27 officers to receive this award.
 Though an airplane stood by to evacuate him, he refused to leave his troops when they surrendered to the Red Army on 9 May 1945.